fastapi-users/fastapi-users/docs/configuration/model.md

     pass
 ```

-You can of course add you own properties there to fit to your needs!
+You can of course add your own properties there to fit to your needs!

 ## Password validation